two-first-names/agender.org.uk/src/your-stories/a-trans-mans-experience.md

 ---
 layout: page
 title: A Trans Man's Experience
-eleventyNavigation:
-  key: A Trans Man's Experience
-  parent: Your Stories
 ---
 “My mum waited eight years to have a little girl and I was in constant battle with her from the age of four over appropriate toys, clothing and behaviour.
 My role models as a child were my brothers and dad as well as men in films and TV, such as Gregory Peck in To Kill a Mockingbird, the dad in Little House on the Prairie and Gene Kelly.
 (I should probably explain here that I was brought up very strictly Methodist and my TV viewing was limited).
 I also searched hungrily for children like me such as George from the Famous Five, Scout in To Kill a Mockingbird and any film with Jodie Foster in it.